-Activation of your CO alarm's audible horn indicates the presence of carbon monoxide (CO) that can kill you.
+Activation of your Carbon Monoxide alarm's audible horn indicates the presence of Carbon Monoxide that can kill you.
 Leave the area immediately!

 This product is intended for use in ordinary, indoor locations of family living units.
 It is not designed to measure compliance with occupational safety and health administration (OSHA) commercial or industrial standards.
-Individuals who are at special risk from carbon monoxide exposure by reason of age, pregnancy, or medical condition may consider using warning devices which provide audible and visual signals for carbon monoxide concentration under 30 ppm.
+Individuals who are at special risk from Carbon Monoxide exposure by reason of age, pregnancy, or medical condition may consider using warning devices which provide audible and visual signals for Carbon Monoxide concentration under 30 ppm.
 If in doubt, consult your medical practitioner.

-This Carbon Monoxide Alarm Is Not
+This Carbon Monoxide Detector Is Not

-- Designed to detect smoke, fire, or any gas other than carbon monoxide. - To be seen as a substitute for the proper servicing of fuel-burning appliances. - To be used on an intermittent basis, or as a portable alarm for spillage of combustion products from fuelburning appliances.
+- Designed to detect smoke, fire, or any gas other than Carbon Monoxide. - To be seen as a substitute for the proper servicing of fuel-burning appliances. - To be used on an intermittent basis, or as a portable alarm for spillage of combustion products from fuelburning appliances.

-This carbon monoxide alarm is designed for indoor use only.
+This Carbon Monoxide detector is designed for indoor use only.
 Do not expose to rain or moisture.

 Do not knock or drop the alarm.
 Do not open or tamper with the alarm as this could cause malfunction.
-The alarm will not protect against the risk of carbon monoxide poisoning when the batteries are dead or missing.
-The alarm will only indicate the presence of carbon monoxide gas at the sensor.
-Carbon monoxide gas may be present in other areas.
+The detector will not protect against the risk of Carbon Monoxide poisoning when the batteries are dead or missing.
+The alarm will only indicate the presence of CO gas at the sensor.